Looking for events for youth in middle school or high school? Check out teen events.

 An annual celebration of the special stuffed animals in our lives!
 Special events include a stuffed animal-themed storytime, toy-themed movies, and a Stuffed Animal Sleepover.
 Children are invited to drop off one of their stuffed animals for a “stuffed animals only” overnight adventure at the library.
 A slideshow of their “stuffie’s” adventures will be shown the following morning.

 The Tween Leadership Group gives input to staff about library spaces, events, and materials for tweens.
-We meet on the 2nd Friday of every month.
-Open to all 4th-6th graders.
+Open to all 4th-6th graders – applications accepted periodically throughout the year.
+Meeting virtually 2020-2021.